isabella-riquetti/MyDevMetrics/README.md

 ### GitLab stats

-Replace `YOURGITLABUSERNAME` with your gitlab user name and `YOURGITHUBUSERNAME` with you GitHub username to avoid redirecting.
+Replace `YOURGITLABUSERNAME` with your GitLab user name and `YOURGITHUBUSERNAME` with your GitHub username to avoid redirecting.
-!Atention: To display private contributions you need to enable "Include private contributions on my profile" in your GitLab Profile preferences.
+!Attention: To display private contributions you need to enable "Include private contributions on my profile" in your GitLab Profile preferences.

 ```
 [![Isabella Riquetti Git Lab](https://combinedcodingstats.azurewebsites.net/gitlab/YOURGITLABUSERNAME)](https://github.com/YOURGITHUBUSERNAME)